airzio/airzio.github.io/_posts/2019-8-12-Math-modeling-in-microclimate-control.md

 $$b_1=4.23v_n-0.31$$

 From these formulas it is possible to obtain formulas for calculating air parameters at a given value of the resultant temperature and to use them for calculating the task in the comfort controllers.
-A mathematical model of the microclimate of a ship's premises with respect to four variables is presented in another paper by VA Golikov:
+A mathematical model of the microclimate of a ship's premises with respect to four variables is presented in another paper by V.A.
+Golikov:

 $$\begin{cases}
 {dt_n \over d\tau}={ {Q_{np}+Q_{ex}+Q_{h}+Q_{f}-Q_{yx} } \over {c_p\rho_bV_n} }\\